-- 6.5.1 the household head owns a business or a second property or there is a business operated in the property; - 6.5.2 the application was filled in dishonestly; - 6.5.3 applicant reports a change in his/her circumstances which moves his/her household out of the eligibility brackets of clause 6.1.2;

-6.5.4 ongoing audits suggest improvements in the financial circumstances of the household moving it out of the eligibility brackets of clause 6.1.2.
+- 6.5.1. the household head owns a business or a second property (except if the second property is a vacant plot) or there is a business operated in the property; - 6.5.2. the application was filled in dishonestly; - 6.5.3. applicant reports a change in his/her circumstances which moves his/her household out of the eligibility brackets of clause 6.1.2; - 6.5.4. ongoing audits suggest improvements in the financial circumstances of the household moving it out of the eligibility brackets of clause 6.1.2.

-6.6 Investigation
+6.6.
+Investigation

-- 6.6.1 The Municipality reserves the right to verify the details provided in 6.4.1 - 6.6.2 The Municipality may undertake an ongoing inspection of the applicant household and any changes in that household's circumstances must be reported. - 6.6.3 Applicant must attest to the above before a Commissioner of Oaths. - 6.6.4 The municipality may use the service of outside service providers including, but not limited to, the use of reputable Credit Bureaus.
+- 6.6.1.
+The Municipality reserves the right to verify the details provided in 6.4.1 - 6.6.2.
+The Municipality may undertake an ongoing inspection of the applicant household and any changes in that household's circumstances must be reported. - 6.6.3.
+Applicant must attest to the above before a Commissioner of Oaths. - 6.6.4.
+The municipality may use the service of outside service providers including, but not limited to, the use of reputable Credit Bureaus.

-6.7 Auditing
+6.7.
+Auditing